olinlibrary/infinity-board/README.md

 # Running InfinityBoard locally

-In order to run a local instance of InfinityBoard, you'll need to do a few things. up the backend server and the React frontend.
-For image upload functionality, you'll also need to [configure an AWS S3 bucket](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photo-album.html).
+In order to run a local instance of InfinityBoard, you'll need to do a few things, including setting up the backend server and the React frontend.
+For image upload functionality, you'll also need to configure an AWS S3 bucket, described later.

 ## Setup MongoDB